top of page

 Thrifting Tips from Stella Studio

 2. Inspect Thoroughly: Always check items for any damage or wear.
 A little wear and tear can add character, but make sure it’s something you can live with or easily fix.
+Alternatively if it's something usable everyday, but has a little crack, then turn it into a piece of decor.

-Thrifting and Interior Design in Geneva
+Thrifting and Affordable Interior Design in Geneva

 bottom of page